US PTO Trademark Search: Everything You Need to Know

 - Marks that are too similar to already registered trademarks

 - Marks that depict offensive material (refusal is rarely done on these grounds)

 If you need help with your USPTO trademark search, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.